LKozakewycz/LearnsmarterREST/README.md

 </table>
 ```

 The SDK will locate this tag, repeat it for each record and parse the variables automatically.
 It will then destroy the original tag.
+The above snippet will give you a list of courses in a table with the costs.

 ## Version History